 What is synchronous replication?

-Synchronous replication is the process of copying data over a storage area network, local area network or wide area network so there are multiple, current copies of the data.
+Synchronous replication is the process of copying data over a network to create multiple current copies of the data.

 Synchronous replication is mainly used for high-end transactional applications that need instant failover if the primary node fails.
 It is not used as frequently in network-attached storage unless the NAS device can also function as block-based storage for those high-end transactional applications.